Skip to main content

 Before you begin

 If the consistency group you want to delete is in a replication relationship, you must break the relationship before you delete the consistency group.
-After you delete a previously replication consistency group, the storage units that were in the consistency group remain active on the cluster and their replicated copies remain on the remote cluster.
+After you delete a replication consistency group, the storage units that were in the consistency group remain active on the cluster and their replicated copies remain on the remote cluster.

 Steps